 The VSC is manufactured by Foster and Freeman and provides a convenient and comprehensive method for the non-destructive analysis of inks and papers.
 The VSC is equipped with various light sources, filters (UV-Visible-IR), and connected to computer hardware and instrument specific software.
 This specialized instrument is used for differentiation of document samples and not for identification purposes.
 The VSC has magnification and image capture capabilities and can be utilized as a microscope when appropriate.
-The VSC will be operated according to the manufacturer's instruction manual and user guide provided near the instrument.
-A log will be maintained indicating the date and case number the VSC was checked for performance verification and any repairs.
+The VSC will be operated according to the manufacturer's instruction manual and user guide.
+For repairs or maintenance: A log will be maintained indicating the date and individual performing repairs or maintenance on the VSC.